jsenv/jsenv-template-node-package/docs/coverage/coverage.md

 # Coverage

-This repository can generate code coverage for test files.
-It shows which part of the source files code have been covered by the execution of test files.
+Code coverage shows which part of the source files code have been covered by the execution of test files.

 You can get coverage locally on your machine.
-Coverage is also integrated to GitHub using [Codecov](https://docs.codecov.io/docs/pull-request-comments).
+It is also integrated to GitHub using [Codecov](https://docs.codecov.io/docs/pull-request-comments).

 Codecov will post message into pull requests.